 I gave Kurt the short answer, which is “Yes, you can put the income of the working spouse”, but told him I’d write a bit more about it as the “long answer”.
 I’ve actually written about this once before back in January 2014, in a piece called Credit cards for Stay-at-home moms.
 As Kurt (and myself, and others have seen), all credit card applications have a spot where you have to put in your income.
 Seems pretty straightforward, right?

 But starting in 2010, this got a bit tricky for stay at home moms and other people with more complicated situations.
 As part of the CARD act of 2009, banks were now required to evaluate people based on their individual ability to re-pay (among many other reforms)

-One unintended consequence of this was that all of a sudden, stay-at-home moms and others with more “complicated” situations found themselves frozen out of the credit card market.
+One unintended consequence of this was that all of a sudden, stay-at-home moms and others with more “complicated” financial situations found themselves frozen out of the credit card market.
 Applications all of a sudden specified INDIVIDUAL income, and so it was unclear whether stay-at-home mom income was $0 or not.

 There were some that went ahead and put in their household income anyways, and if asked about it, just stated the truth.
 There were probably some people that may even been a bit “dodgy” with the situation, though I wouldn’t recommend that.
 I wasn’t particularly active in applying for credit cards back then, so I’m not sure what banks would do with a SAHM that listed $0 income, but thankfully this has all now been resolved.

 It took 3 years but finally in April 2013 an amendment to the CARD act was finally passed which “allows credit card issuers to consider income that a stay-at-home applicant, who is 21 or older, shares with a spouse or partner when evaluating the applicant for a new account or increased credit limit.”